Published by:

 Transparent

-Engagement is representative.
-It includes those possibly affected by or interested in a decision.
+Engagement is representative and our position as an independent statutory body remains clearly impartial.
+Engagement includes those possibly affected by or interested in a decision.
 The process is clear and open about what stakeholders can and cannot influence.

 Informed